morgan-se/svelte-blog/src/posts/understanding-spring.md

 - Ln 3: Make the method accessible (so we can subsequently call it)
 - Ln 4: Invoke the method and get its output

-Though reflection is much more powerful than just this example which we'll see in practice soon.
+Of course in the vast majority of cases you should only be reflectively accessing classes and methods you know are 'safe' to do so, such as those with annotations that provide the metadata required to create a more reasonable contract.
+Reflection is much more powerful than just this example we'll see a bit more in practice soon but there is much farther you can go with it.

 ## Putting it all together to create a Spring Clone
+Now that we'e covered the important concepts lets look at creating our own Spring clone called `SimpleServe`.
+The rest of this article will go over much of the code needed however for brevity not all aspects will be discussed so those interested are welcome to refer to the repository linked at the end of the article to see the complete implementation with some more documentation.

 ### Custom annotations
-Those with experience in Swing will be familiar with its custom annotations, the ones we'll use for our spring clone are `@Component`, `@Autowired` and `@RequestMapping`.
+Those with experience in Spring will be familiar with its custom annotations, the ones we'll use for our spring clone are `@Component`, `@Autowired` and `@RequestMapping`.

 ```java
 @Retention(RetentionPolicy.RUNTIME)
 @Target(ElementType.TYPE)
 public @interface Component {}
 ```
-The Component annotation is simply used to define what classes (since our `@Target` is `TYPE`) are considered 'components' of the app, in our case only for controllers and service classes which we have combined for simplicity.
-We then use this meta-data to know what classes can be instantiated at runtime.
+The Component annotation is simply used to define what classes (since our `@Target` is `TYPE`) are considered 'components' of the app, in our case this is only controllers and service classes.
+We have combined these for simplicity but in a more mature framework a clear distinction between classes of different types is often important.
+We use this meta-data to know what classes can be instantiated at runtime.

 ```java
 @Retention(RetentionPolicy.RUNTIME)